Decent-Partners/Decent-overview/README.md

 ![balance](https://github.com/Decent-Partners/decent-overview/blob/main/balance.png)

-At their inception they were revolutionary institutions, but over time, like every established institution their technological advantages have been usurped, their systems of governance have calcified and the creative invention of their contributors has waned.
+At their inception they were revolutionary institutions, but over time their technological advantages have been usurped, their systems of governance have calcified and the creative invention of their contributors has waned.

 ### Public service media in a networked era

+The privatisation of the public sphere and rise of social networks has left the internet without a compelling solution to the creation of global public benefit institutions, at a point in time when universally trusted, transparently funded and culturally relevant information is desperately needed.

-When empowered to follow their own curiosities and passions, it turns out that people are not as rational as many would believe.
+However there is good news - when empowered to follow their own curiosities and passions, it turns out that people are not as profit oriented as many would believe.
 The internet and the world wide web — and the extraordinary revolutions they have sparked were released as free, open source software, with a central ideal of open access for all.

 > Facebook is built on open source from top to bottom, and could not exist without it. — Facebook